-Please read the Street Party Guidance, this will give you an idea of things you need to consider when planning a street party.
+The Street Party guidance on this page will give you an idea of things you need to consider when planning a street party.
 Visit the Street Party site for more information.

-The application form can be found below.
-Organisers will need to complete a risk assessment for the event.
+Organisers will need to complete a risk assessment for the street party.

 Public Liability Insurance is not covered by the council but the council believes that you should have some public liability insurance cover just in case anything unthinkable happens at your party and somebody is seriously injured resulting in claims against you.
 This will come at a small cost to you and is available through many different insurers if you decide to take out a policy.
 Hampshire Highways may request the organiser to have Public Liability Insurance to close the road